 Several underlying conditions have a significant independent effect on severe COVID-19 outcomes.
 Severity of COVID-19 is associated with increased age, pre-existing medical conditions and the male sex [1-3].
-Underlying health conditions reported among adult patients with severe COVID-19 disease include diabetes [4-6], obesity [4,7], hypertension [3,4], history of heart failure [4,8], ischaemic heart disease [4,17,18], solid organ tumours [4,9], chronic obstructive pulmonary disease (COPD) [4,10], chronic respiratory disease , chronic kidney disease [4,11,12], immune compromised status , cancer [4,13,14], neurological conditions [4,15], smoking [4,16], and pregnancy [14,17].
-Severe disease is here defined as admission to hospital/intensive care unit (ICU), mechanical ventilation, or death.
+Underlying health conditions reported among adult patients with severe COVID-19 disease include diabetes [4-6], obesity [4,7], hypertension [3,4], history of heart failure [4,8], ischaemic heart disease [4,9,10] solid organ tumours [4,11], chronic obstructive pulmonary disease (COPD) [4,12], chronic respiratory disease , chronic kidney disease [4,11,13], immune compromised status , cancer [4,14,15], neurological conditions [4,16], smoking [4,17], and pregnancy [9,15].
+Severe disease is here defined as admission to a hospital/intensive care unit (ICU), mechanical ventilation, or death.

-Residents of long term care facilities and nursing homes
+Residents of long-term care facilities and nursing homes

-Factors that have hampered the response to COVID-19 in LTCFs have included insufficient availability of personal protective equipment (PPE) and human resources; insufficient training in infection prevention and control (IPC) including use of PPE and case management; and the possible reduced access to essential healthcare services [29,30,32-37].
+Outbreaks of COVID-19 among LTCF residents have commonly spread rapidly, with high attack rates and high case fatality rates .
+This has been fuelled by the transmission dynamics of COVID-19, including the potential for asymptomatic transmission among and between staff and residents [31-34].
+Factors that have hampered the response to COVID-19 in LTCFs have included insufficient availability of personal protective equipment (PPE) and of human resources; insufficient training in IPC, including use of PPE and case management, and reduced access to essential healthcare services [23,27,33,35-39].
 Furthermore, there are substantial differences in the organisation of long-term care between and within European countries, affecting infectious disease preparedness and response in LTCFs.
-These were well documented by the European Social Policy Network (ESPN), in its 2018 report for the European Commission Directorate General for Employment, Social Affairs and Inclusion , and in related country reports .
+These differences were documented by the European Social Policy Network (ESPN), in its 2018 report for the European Commission Directorate-General for Employment, Social Affairs and Inclusion , and in related country reports .

-- ‘Infection prevention and control and preparedness for COVID-19 in healthcare settings’ ;
+- ‘Infection prevention and control and preparedness for COVID-19 in healthcare settings’

 - ‘Surveillance of COVID-19 in long-term care facilities in the EU/EEA

-- ‘COVID-19 testing strategies and objectives’ ;
+- ‘COVID-19 testing strategies and objectives’

-- ‘Guidelines for the implementation of non-pharmaceutical interventions against COVID-19’ .
+- ‘Guidelines for the implementation of non-pharmaceutical interventions against COVID-19’

 - ‘Guidance for discharge and ending isolation of people with COVID-19’ .